 - Students enrolling from fall to spring will not be required to provide a new transcript at that time.

-- You must complete this form each semester to be enrolled as a PEEP student.
+- You must complete this form each semester to be enrolled as a dual enrollment student.

 Once your registration card and supporting documents are received in Off Campus Programs you will be registered for courses by our staff.
-Once students are registered, their GSC ID will be made with the photo provided on the application.
+Students will be send a confirmation email once they are registered.
+Their GSC ID will be made with the photo provided on the application and mailed out within the first 30 days of the semester if provided prior to the semester start or within 30 days of submission.
 If there was not a picture attached to the application an Off Campus representative will contact you for photo submission.

 Frequently Asked Questions

-- Who is eligible to enroll as a PEEP/Dual Credit student?
+- Who is eligible to enroll as a Dual Enrollment student?